-Salaries and wages as a whole, increased \$2.2 million, or 4.0% for fiscal year 2018/19 and is the result of the salary increases granted in collective bargaining agreements, or directly authorized by the University leadership in the case of nonrepresented employees, partially offset by overall reductions in complement.
+Salaries and wages as a whole, decreased \$1.2 million, or 1.9% for fiscal year 2019/20 and is the result of the University holding positions vacant and no bargaining unit or non-represented pay increases.

-Benefit expenses decreased by \$0.2 million compared to the prior fiscal year, primarily as a result of the decrease in the actuarially calculated pension and OPEB expense, which dropped due to improving interest rates, rather than to the contributions actually paid by the universities, which increased.
+Benefit expenses decreased by \$1.9 million compared to the prior fiscal year.
 Benefits will fluctuate annually based upon the number of employees receiving them and based on the change in rates each year.

-Financial aid to students in the form of grants, waivers, and scholarships was \$6.9 million in fiscal year 2018/19, compared to \$6.2 million in fiscal year 2017/18.
-The University experienced an increase in Federal Pell grants, offset partially by a decrease in Pennsylvania Higher Education Assistance Agency (PHEAA) grants.
+Financial aid to students in the form of grants, waivers, and scholarships was \$8.6 million in fiscal year 2019/20, compared to \$5.9 million in fiscal year 2018/19.

-Non-Operating Expenses are primarily related to Interest expense on capital asset-related debt, which was \$6.1 million, a decrease of \$0.2 million over fiscal year 2017/18.
+Nonoperating Expenses are primarily related to Interest expense on capital asset-related debt, which was \$5.1 million, a decrease of \$1.0 million over fiscal year 2018/19.
 The decrease is due primarily to the State System's annual practice of refunding existing debt with debt that carries lower interest rates.
 Also offsetting debt increases is the faster amortization of the State System's older, more expensive, debt, as a higher ratio of debt service is applied to principal rather than interest in the later years of the payment schedules.